-Each proposal option has similar essential elements but each with unique variations.
-Though similar, each was crafted by Athens so that the various costs associated with any changes are amortized in synchronization with the scheduled rate increases.
-Should the City choose to negotiate with Athens, alteration of the various elements could be discussed.
-The various proposal elements are described and discussed below and each center on the following elements:
+Although similar, each proposal option was crafted by Athens so that the various costs associated with any changes are amortized in synchronization with the scheduled rate increases.
+The various proposal elements are described and discussed below.
+They include:

-- 1. Rate increase; - Change to the annual rate adjustment formula; - 3.
+- 1. Rate increase; - 2.
+Change to the annual rate adjustment formula; - 3.
 Change to minimum diversion requirement; - 4.
 New programs to support SB1383 compliance; - 5.
 Term extension; and - 6.
 Payments to the City.